alteryx/react-comms/src/Docs/getting-started/index.md

 The UI-SDK is a software development kit built on top of our UI-Core library.
 The library is a suite of React components that use [Material-UI (MUI)](https://github.com/mui-org/material-ui) with a custom Alteryx theme.

 The UI-SDK provides global context, a DesignerApi component, and multiple messaging APIs.
-The messaging API that you use will depend on the Alteryx product that your custom app will live in.
+The messaging API that you use will depend on the Alteryx product where your custom app lives.

 ## Initial Setup